Cristero War: Cárdenas era

 The Calles Law was repealed after Cárdenas became president in 1934.
 Cárdenas earned respect from Pope Pius XI and befriended Mexican Archbishop Luis María Martínez, a major figure in Mexico's Catholic Church who successfully persuaded Mexicans to obey the government's laws peacefully.
-The Church refused to back Mexican insurgent Saturnino Cedillo's failed revolt against Cárdenas although Cedillo endorsed more power for the Church.
+The Church refused to back the Mexican insurgent Saturnino Cedillo, who attempted a revolt against Cárdenas although Cedillo endorsed more power for the Church.

 Cárdenas's government continued to suppress religion in the field of education during his administration.
 The Mexican Congress amended Article 3 of the Constitution in October 1934 to include the following introductory text: "The education imparted by the State shall be a socialist one and, in addition to excluding all religious doctrine, shall combat fanaticism and prejudices by organizing its instruction and activities in a way that shall permit the creation in youth of an exact and rational concept of the Universe and of social life."

 The implementation of socialist education met with strong opposition in some parts of academia and in areas that had been controlled by the Cristeros.
-Pope Pius XI also published the encyclical Firmissimam constantiam on March 28, 1937, expressing his opposition to the "impious and corruptive school" (paragraph 22) and his support for Catholic Action in Mexico.
+Pope Pius XI also published the encyclical Firmissimam constantiam on 28 March 1937, expressing his opposition to the "impious and corruptive school" (paragraph 22) and his support for Catholic Action in Mexico.
 That was the third and last encyclical published by Pius XI that referred to the religious situation in Mexico.
 The amendment was ignored by President Manuel Ávila Camacho and was officially repealed from the Constitution in 1946.
 Constitutional bans against the Church would not be enforced anywhere in Mexico during Camacho's presidency.